Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 It’s not that clear at the moment what the situation with multiple user access is on SpyFu.
 There used to be a ‘Teams’ plan that let you work with five seats for $149 per month — but seems to have disappeared from the SpyFu pricing page, and neither the ‘Basic’ or ‘Professional’ plans support multiple users.

-I reached out to the SpyFu customer support team to see if they could clarify the situation regarding multiple logins, but was informed that nobody was available to help (due to a national holiday in the US).
+So I reached out to the SpyFu customer support team to see if they could clarify the situation regarding multiple logins, and was told that users can be added for an additional fee of $15 or $30 per month on a ‘basic’ or ‘pro’ account respectively (see screenshot below).

 Projects